floblockchain/faq/README.md

 -  FLO is freedom of speech
 -  FLO is 2013 crypto philosophy
 -  FLO is an organic community of developers and enthusiasts
--  FLO is practical usecases
+-  FLO is practical use cases
 -  FLO is the Open Index Protocol and Alexandria.io
 -  FLO is Caltech scientific data
--  FLO is Medici land right data
+-  FLO is Medici land rights data
 -  FLO is Digital Locate Receipt data

 ## Q. When was FLO created and launched?
 ## A. FLO was created and launched in 2013.
 It is one of the oldest surviving cryptocurrencies.
 Its genesis block was mined on June 17, 2013.

-# FLO - FAQ
-Community driven FAQ for the FLO blockchain project - send us a pull request with questions or answers!

 ### Q. When was FLO created and launched?
 _last update: May 31st 2019_
 A. FLO was created and launched in 2013.
-It is one of the oldest surviving cyrptocurrencities.
+It is one of the oldest surviving cryptocurrencies.
 Its genesis block was mined on June 17, 2013.
 FLO was originally named Florincoin on launch but later re-branded to just FLO.

 ### Q. I've heard FLO was established via a "fair launch."
 What does that mean?
 _last update: May 31st 2019_